Does Aaliyah’s Voice Still Matter To The Culture?

 To add even more insult to injury, Doyle was the lead video vixen in Kelly’s video for his TP.3 Reloaded single “Playa’s Only” released in 2005.
 The abuse she describes at the hands of R. Kelly allegedly began in 1994.

-In short, there’s nothing Aaliyah nor her immediate family — excluding Barry Hankerson! — could’ve done that would’ve stopped R. Kelly from turning into the monster he was going decades overtime to become.
+In short, there’s nothing Aaliyah nor her immediate family — excluding Barry Hankerson! — could’ve done that would’ve stopped R. Kelly from turning into the monster he became decades overtime.
 His insatiable need to go after underage girls and boys is in no way on Baby Girl or The Haughtons.

 You, and your angelic voice, will forever be missed and mentioned, Aaliyah.